 Enjoy some brain food and keep up to date on the science behind current events with our bitesize science articles!
-Each “nibble” is synthesised from various sources into a 2 minute read.
+Each “nibble” is synthesised from various sources into a short, typically 2 minute read.
 Satisfy your hunger for knowledge by clicking the links below!

 Around the world, every day there are over 3 million flashes of lightning – that’s about 44 strikes per second.
 The beautiful bolts and characteristic rumbles of thunder are instantly recognisable, but what actually causes them?
 And can you have one without the other?